PROJECT:

 Kids Creek

-Resource managers speculate that elevated levels of chloride could be affecting aquatic life in Kids Creek and adding to the creek’s impairment.
-The Watershed Center is partnering with Trout Unlimited to monitor chloride in Kids Creek using two Mayfly Stations on the main branch of the creek to monitor stage, specific conductance, and temperature in real time.
-Specific conductance measures the ability of a liquid to pass an electrical current and is impacted by charged ions within a solution.
-When road salts containing chloride dissolve in water, the chloride ion is charged; therefore, specific conductance is a surrogate measurement for chloride in freshwater.
+Resource managers speculate that elevated levels of chloride is affecting aquatic life in Kids Creek and adding to the creek’s impairment.
+In 2020, The Watershed Center partnered with Trout Unlimited to begin monitoring chloride in Kids Creek using two EnviroDIY Mayfly automated monitoring stations on the main branch of the creek.
+These stations collect conductivity and water temperature data every 15 minutes and instantaneously upload data to a website.
+Conductivity measures the ability of a liquid to pass an electrical current and is impacted by charged ions within a solution.
+When deicing salts containing chloride dissolve in water, the chloride ion is charged; therefore, conductivity is a substitute measurement for chloride in freshwater.

 View real time data: